-- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal. - If the Principal is unavailable, the senior Classroom Teacher will take on this role.

-• If the concerns relates to the conduct of the Principal, please notify the or the South-Western Victoria regional office, by contacting swvr@education.vic.gov.au or 1300 333 232, who must then take on responsibility for ensuring our school follows these procedures.
+- if you are uncertain if an incident, disclosure, allegation or suspicion gives rise to a concern about child abuse you must always err on the side of caution and report the concern to the Principal - If the Principal is unavailable, the Classroom Teacher will take on this role. - If the concerns relates to the conduct of the Principal notify the regional office who must then take on responsibility for ensuring our school follows these procedures.